 After that, Ogasawara became the chief.
 I was put in charge of project management for large-scale cultural facilities, and one of the most challenging projects was Hamamatsu Science Museum Miraira.

-Ogasawara: "We were solely responsible for the design, construction, and operation of displays renovation of a large facility with a total floor space of over 6,000 square meters, and we completed the project in just a short period of about a year and a half, from schematic design to completion.
+Ogasawara: "We were solely responsible for the design, construction, and operation of displays renovation for a large facility with a total floor area of over 6,000 square meters, and we completed everything from schematic design to completion in a short period of about a year and a half."

-"For facilities like this, where local governments are the project owners, it usually takes as long as 10 years, and at the very least, three years.
-In that situation, we were also contracted to manage and operate the facility as the designated manager, so we had to proceed with the operation plan and design work at the same time."
+In the case of facilities like these, where the local government is the main implementing body, it usually takes at least three years, and sometimes as long as ten years.
+In that context, since we were also undertaking management and operation as the designated manager, it was necessary to proceed with the operation plan and design work simultaneously."

-Ogasawara: "When building a museum, the general procedure is that the administration and the curators in charge of operations first decide the direction of the facility, and then we propose displays space based on that.
-However, we were short on time and the operation plan and displays production had to proceed simultaneously, so even within the company, the operation team and displays production team were ceding control to each other, and the project was stalled for a long time.
+Ogasawara: "When creating a museum, the general process is that the administration and the curators in charge of operation first decide on the direction of the facility, and then we propose displays spaces based on that.
+However, because we were short on time and the operational plan and displays production were proceeding simultaneously, the operations team and displays production team within the company were giving way to each other, and the project was stalled for a long period of time."

-Therefore, I decided that I should oversee the project from a producer's perspective, and with the help of my then-general manager, I came up with an overall concept.
-I then passed this on to the software (operation) and hardware (displays production) teams, and we put the project together.
+Therefore, I decided that I should take on a producer-like role and oversee the project, so I enlisted the help of the department head at the time to set the overall concept.
+I then divided that concept into the software (operations) and hardware (displays production) teams and brought the project together.

-Nowadays, this is a common practice, but at the time, NOMURA had almost no precedent and was feeling its way around.
-We had to consider a wide range of business areas in parallel and ensure consistency."
+While this method is commonplace now, at the time, NOMURA Co.,Ltd. had almost no precedents and was essentially feeling its way through the process.
+We needed to consider a wide range of business areas in parallel while ensuring consistency."

 Ogasawara: I believe that it is the charm of the people who run the facility that attracts visitors and leads to repeat visitors.
 With that in mind, we placed the show space, which is often built in a corner of the facility, right in the center of the Hamamatsu Science Museum, and designed it so that the stage could be seen from anywhere.

-This kind of planning idea was born because the intended operators were involved from the design stage onwards.
-I believe we have been able to create an displays space that is unique to the DBO method."
+This kind of planning approach was born precisely because the prospective operators were involved from the design stage.
+I believe we were able to realize displays space that is unique to the DBO (Design-Build-Operate) method."

-*DBO (Design, Build, Operate) method: A method of public-private partnership in which the public sector provides the funds and comprehensively orders the design, construction, maintenance, and operation to private businesses.
+* DBO (Design, Build, Operate): A public-private partnership model in which the public sector provides funding and comprehensively contracts the design, construction, maintenance, and operation to a private company.

 Establish a business scheme that is beneficial to both the public and private sectors.
 Motivation in the fields of education and child-rearing